Very fast Bayesian Additive Regression Trees on GPU: Implementation of BART on GPU

 JAX automatically converts all the operations written in Python to GPU code.
 However, to actually gain from using the GPU, the operations must be easily parallelizable.
 For example: adding two large arrays elementwise is ok, because each sum can be executed independently; while a sequence of many different operations on a few values has to be executed sequentially.
 The GPU is slow at doing things in sequence, but can do many things at once.

 \paragraph{Branchless computation}

-Another property of the operations important for using JAX and the GPU effectively is the absence of branching.
+Another algorithmic property important for exploiting JAX and the GPU effectively is the absence of branching.
 Branching means changing the sequence of planned operations based on a contextual condition; for example, an \texttt{if} clause that depends on the output of the previous calculation is branching, while an \texttt{if} clause that depends on a global configuration constant is not branching.
 In branchless code, the full sequence of arithmetic operations done by the code can be determined in advance, allowing to plan and optimize for optimal use of the GPU.